WilsonSayresLab/PopInf/README.md

 ### Providing the information to analyze the autosomes

-Add the full path to and name of the reference genome file after `"ref_path": `.
+Add the full path to and name of the reference genome file for the autosomes after `"ref_path": `.
+Make sure that this is in quotes (like in the above example).

 Add the full path to the zipped reference panel VCF files that are separated by chromosome after `"vcf_ref_panel_path": `.
 Make sure the path has "/" at the end and is in quotes (like in the above example).